DiegoLibonati/Calculator-Native/README.md

 ### Theme

-- If you want to change any style or the entire styles of the application, you can do it through: `calculator-native-app\src\theme\theme.js`.
+- If you want to change any style or the entire styles of the application, you can do it through: `calculator-native-app\src\theme\theme.ts`.

 ### Contexts - Logic

-- The UI logic is changed in the following path: `src\contexts\UIContext.jsx`.
+- The UI logic is changed in the following path: `src\contexts\UIContext.tsx`.

-- The Calculator logic is changed in the following path: `src\contexts\CalculatorContext.jsx`.
+- The Calculator logic is changed in the following path: `src\contexts\CalculatorContext.tsx`.
 All the mathematical operation logic is inside this context.

 ### General views